What planning processes will be used to achieve the vision?

 In some areas of Armstrong Creek where land is capable of subdivision, and sales to developers have occurred, the land will be revalued as potential sub divisional land rather than residential or farm land.

 Council valuations and rates will change in line with changes to sales values, not necessarily immediately in line with zoning.
-Please refer to the property valuation page above for more informaiton.
+Please refer to the property valuation page above for more information.

-How can I find out more about my Council Rates?
+How can I find out more about my property rates?